 - Using a mixing glass, add bourbon, maple syrup and bitters.
 Add ice and stir until well combined.

 - Strain mixture into bar glass over ice.

 - Hold the orange peel over glass and twist.
 Rub orange peel around the rim of the glass and drop peel into drink.
 (Optional: Using a kitchen torch or match, lightly toast the exterior portion of the orange peel before twisting.)

 - Place cocktail under a smoking dome and use a smoking gun to add smoke.
 Let cocktail sit for 2-4 minutes before removing dome.
 Enjoy!

-Looking for more fun cocktail recipes?
+Looking for more fun tequila or whiskey cocktails?
 Check out some of these other favorites, too: